INN/docs/how-we-work/meetings.md

 ## General Meeting Guidelines

 -  **Avoid unnecessary meetings.** Meetings are time-consuming, expensive and leave less time for periods of focused, uninterrupted work.
--  **Most meetings are unnecessary.** Never schedule a meeting when email, IM or a quick hangout or phone call will do.
+-  **Most meetings are unnecessary.** Never schedule a meeting when email, IM or a quick video chat or phone call will do.
 -  **Use asynchronous communication wherever possible** Prefer, in this order: chat or IM > individual phone/video calls > meetings or video chats > conference calls
 -  **All meetings start and end on time.** Be respectful of your colleagues' and our partners' time and don't keep them waiting.
 Meetings should also end on time.
 Not having an end time leads to conversations that are rambling and aimless instead of focused and actionable.
 -  **All meetings should have a clearly stated purpose**.
 We don't have meetings just for the sake of having a meeting.
 An agenda distributed ahead of time is even better.